onatucsd/onatucsd.github.io/_pages/mentoring.md

 author_profile: true
 ---

+In my mentoring role, I have the pleasure of collaborating with these students:
 * Fatemeh Asgarinejad (PhD): Harnessing Hyperdimensional Computing's Explainability for Adversarial Attacks; **Publication: ICCAD'24**
 * Le Zhang (MS): Energy Efficient Edge Ensemble of Convolutional Neural Networks for Resource-Optimized Learnings; **Publication: ASPDAC'25**
 * Sean Fuhrman (MS): Continual Novelty Detection for the Internet of Things Intrusion Detection